StefanGitHuber/Ollama_playground/README.md

 - Prompts "deepseek-r1:7b"
 - Optional: Run GUI using Gradio

+## Ollama_model_data.py
+- Prompt list of small Ollama models on it's best use cases and training data

 ## Note:
 I used to experient with AI models using Hugging Face (HF) python libraries, especially the efficient transformers lib.
 It's a comprehensive + powerful toolkit working with LLMs.